felix-reichel/research-ideas/README.md

 14) Geofencing (in the EU) and it's relation to Offline/Online-Price-Dispersion(if existent).
 15) Spatial within country (proxy) price contagion in c2c online markets.
 For one product as obs. unit:[woombikes-price-contagion](https://github.com/felix-reichel/woombikes-price-contagion)
 16) "If it's Boeing, it isn't going.": Current Determinants of Air Accidents (see Tally (1990) first / srape all FAA Reports and Text Mining)
-17) Testing The similarity of (quantile) skewness in competitive sports and population's income. (accross and within-country / link to pol. econ.?)
+17) Testing The similarity of (quantile) skewness in competitive sports and population's income. (across and within-country / link to pol. econ.?)
-18)
+18) on the Predictive power of vo2max in various contexts.
+19) decomposition, degree of pre-determination of vo2max.
+20)